 Completion and Admission

-To complete your application, official copies of all undergraduate and graduate degree transcripts must be received along with your online application.
+To complete your application, upload scanned copies of all official undergraduate and graduate degree transcripts with your application.
 (Letters of recommendation are not necessary when applying to the Geriatric Nursing Education certificate program.)
 When your application portfolio is complete, it will be evaluated by the director or co-director of the Hartford Center, in consultation with the associate dean for graduate education.
 Once a recommendation of admission is made, an offer is extended to the applicant.